-Oak Meadow is accredited through the The Middle States Association of Colleges and Schools and by the New England Association for Schools and Colleges.
+Oak Meadow is accredited through the New England Association for Schools and Colleges.
 Oak Meadow is the first distance learning school to earn accreditation in NEASC’s prestigious 130-year history.

 Regional accrediting agencies

 - North Central Association Commission on Accreditation and School Improvement (NCA)

 - Western Association of Schools and Colleges (WASC)